 This updated version of the Envy 14 builds on the latest hardware specs from Intel and Nvidia, paired with a top-class construction, a 16:10 display calibrated out of the box, and long-lasting battery life.

 According to HP, this model aims at mobile content creators on the go, who crave for a competent, mid-priced portable laptop.
+Follow this link for more details on the Envy 14 series, as well as updated configurations and prices.

 |2021 HP Envy 14|